Estapraq/sql-introduction/sql_shortLecture.md

 > 60

-It returns the max age in the column 'age',
+It returns the max age in the column 'age'.

 > select max(age) from employee;

 >Output: